dsc-courses/dsc10-2025-su/syllabus.md

 ### Projects

-This class has two projects, a Midterm Project and a Final Project.
+This class has a final project.
 Projects are like more challenging homeworks.
 They are longer than a typical homework, and they require you to pull together ideas from previous weeks, rather than just the last week.
 Projects also give you a chance to explore a dataset